 Members of this Practice Group also have significant agribusiness litigation experience.
 They appear in all of the trial and appellate courts in North Carolina and in the federal trial and appellate courts spanning several jurisdictions.
 In a widely reported North Carolina Supreme Court decision, Craig v.
 Chatham County, our attorneys successfully represented a local pork producer seeking to set aside county ordinances which, if found valid, would have significantly and negatively impacted the operation and growth of the client's agribusiness.

 In addition, the attorneys in this Practice Group also are members of numerous legal and agribusiness organizations.
-All are members of the American and North Carolina Bar Associations; two are members of the North Carolina Bar Association Environment, Energy & Natural Resources Law Section; and one is a member of the American, North Carolina, and Virginia Angus Associations.
+Many are members of the American and North Carolina Bar Associations; three are members of the American Bar Association and North Carolina Bar Association Intellectual Property Law Sections; two are members of the North Carolina Bar Association Environment, Energy & Natural Resources Law Section; and one is a member of the American, North Carolina, and Virginia Angus Associations.
 Attorneys in this Practice Group also are members of the Eastern North Carolina Inn of Court, the North Carolina Association of Certified Public Accountants, and the North Carolina Ports Advisory Council.